Almond cupcakes are soft and tender, filled with vanilla custard and topped with a silky, melt-in-your-mouth German buttercream.

 STEP 6: Bake the cupcakes.
 Bake the cupcakes at 325° for 15-17 minutes.
 Once they are done baking, remove them from the oven.
 Let them rest for 10 minutes.
 Then, transfer the cupcakes onto a cooling rack.

 STEP 7: Fill the cupcakes.
 Use a sharp edged knife or small cookie cutter to cut a small hole inside the center of each cupcake.
-Take reserved pastry cream and fill inside each cupcake (about 1 tablespoon of pastry cream in each cupcake).
+Take reserved pastry cream and fill inside each cupcake (about 1 tbsp of pastry cream in each cupcake).

 STEP 8: Frost the cupcakes.
 Place piping tip inside the piping bag.
 I use Ateco tip 844 but you can use any star tip.
 Pipe a swirl of frosting on top of each cupcake.
 Then, generously top each cupcake with toasted sliced almonds.